Option pricing: the intrinsic and time values of options explained

 - An option that’s further out from expiry will also have a higher premium

-- To trade options with us, you’ll use CFDs to buy and sell either call or put options
+- To trade options with us, you’ll use spread bets and CFDs to buy and sell either call or put options

 - Other external factors that influence the option pricing include interest rate fluctuations and dividends